Coconut: Dispersal

-Coconut fruit in the wild are light, buoyant, and highly water resistant.
+Coconut fruit in the wild is light, buoyant, and highly water resistant.
 It is claimed that they evolved to disperse significant distances via marine currents.
 However, it can also be argued that the placement of the vulnerable eye of the nut (down when floating), and the site of the coir cushion are better positioned to ensure that the water-filled nut does not fracture when dropping on rocky ground, rather than for flotation.

-It is also often stated that coconuts can travel 110 days, or 3000 mi, by sea and still be able to germinate.
+It is often stated that coconuts can travel 110 days, or 3000 mi, by sea and still be able to germinate.
 This figure has been questioned based on the extremely small sample size that forms the basis of the paper that makes this claim.
 Thor Heyerdahl provides an alternative, and much shorter, estimate based on his first-hand experience crossing the Pacific Ocean on the raft Kon-Tiki: